YahooArchive/mojito-shaker/docs/shaker_example.rst

     'mojito-shaker-addon'
   ]});

-Basically we need shaker to be executed after analyze all the dependencies if the application is deployed to the client, and before the assets get passed to be included in the markup.
+We need shaker to execute after analyzing all the dependencies if the application is deployed to the client, and before the assets get passed to the markup.

 Application configuration
 -------------------------